 The novel flashes back and forth between Eddie’s passage through heaven and the retelling of his life story, using birthdays to mark each episode of Eddie’s life.
 Birthdays and other celebrations thus represent the passage of time, and they add importance to each milestone in Eddie’s life.
 When Marguerite is alive, Eddie feels enough joy and meaning to celebrate with her—they celebrate their wedding, birthdays, and they hold a farewell party before she dies.
 Celebrations highlight relationships and connections, and add meaning to the ordinary routine of life.
 After Marguerite’s death, Eddie no longer feels like life is worth celebrating.

-The Five People You Meet in Heaven
+Birthdays and Celebrations Quotes in The Five People You Meet in Heaven

 Sometimes you have to do things when sad things happen.

 That was my choice (…) A world of weddings, behind every door.
 Oh, Eddie, it never changes, when the groom lifts the veil, when the bride accepts the ring (…) They truly believe their love and their marriage is going to break all the records…